Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach: Experiments

-In summary, off-policy samples usually degrade the performance due to the underlying distribution that substantially diverges from the current agent's policy.
-Nonetheless, off-policy methods may still require off-policy samples to learn the environment \citep{deep_rl_that_matters}.
+Consequently, off-policy samples usually degrade the performance due to the underlying distribution that substantially diverges from the current agent's policy.
+Nonetheless, off-policy methods may still require off-policy samples to learn the environment~\citep{dogan}.
 AC-Off-POC solves this issue by employing the Jensen-Shannon divergence, which obtains a smooth similarity measurement prior to the non-linear transformation.
 Its symmetric similarity measurement prevents the off-policy transitions from being heavily penalized and allows them to contribute to the learning progress even with a small proportion.
-Considering the increased computational complexity of the introduced hyper-parameters in the competing approaches and the superior performance of parameter-free AC-Off-PAC, we believe that our method provides significant gains over the prior approaches.
+Considering that the hyperparameters introduced by the competing approaches increase the computational complexity and parameter-free AC-Off-PAC attains superior performance, we believe that our method provides significant gains over the prior work.